tpm2-software/tpm2-tools/man/tpm2_quote.1.md

   * **-m**, **--message**:

-    message output file, records the quote message that makes up the data that is signed by the TPM.
+    Message output file, records the quote message that makes up the data that is signed by the TPM.

   * **-s**, **--signature**:

-    signature output file, records the signature in the format specified via the **-f** option.
+    Signature output file, records the signature in the format specified via the **-f** option.

   * **-f**, **--format**